-If the claim is accepted, the Employer should take every reasonable step to cooperate and participate with rehabilitation and suitable duties and keep Workcover informed about the worker's progress in returning to work.
-This assists Workcover to get the worker back to work as quickly and safely as possible.
+If the claim is accepted, the Employer should take every reasonable step to cooperate and participate in rehabilitation and suitable duties and keep Workcover informed about the worker's progress in returning to work.
+This assists Workcover in getting the worker back to work as quickly and safely as possible.